 In most cases, pain or excessive foot fatigue will alert you that you may have a foot problem, although some problems may go unnoticed, particularly if you suffer from diabetes.

-Yes, those of you who suffer with ‘the agony of de-feet’ know that painful feet can affect your ability to enjoy the most basic activities in your daily lives.
+Yes, those of you who suffer from ‘the agony of defeat know that painful feet can affect your ability to enjoy the most basic activities in your daily lives.
 Thankfully, many foot conditions can be easily prevented or treated.